×

 Care of Peanut and Triticale

-Care of Peanut and Triticale include pruning, fertilizers, watering etc. Peanut pruning is done No pruning needed and Triticale pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Peanut and Triticale include pruning, fertilizers, watering etc. Peanut pruning is done and Triticale pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Peanut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Triticale needs Lots of watering and in winter, it needs Average Water.